FCPercival/PingTool/README.md

 ## What this tool can offer

-  *Ping to google's server of your location
+  * Ping to google's server of your location

-  *Ping a desired domain
+  * Ping a desired domain

-  *See average ping, instant ping and packets loss
+  * See average ping, instant ping and packets loss
+  * Cross platform
+    - Windows, macOS and Linux ready.
+(Via .jar)

  With this project i will aim to professional or amatorial gamers,